 #1.
 Caye Caulker

-There’s not much to see & do on the island but be sure to take a snorkeling tour out to Hol Chan Marine Reserve – swimming with nurse sharks & stingrays is an experience you’ll never forget!
+With a relaxing environment, Caye Caulker is popular with backpackers traveling through Central America and one the top Belize attractions.
+There’s not actually much to see & do but be sure to take a Belize snorkeling tour out to Hol Chan Marine Reserve.

-* We spent 2 nights in Caye Caulker
+* We spent 2 nights on Caye Caulker.

 #2.
 Belize City

-* We visited Belize for a couple of hours after returning on the ferry fro Caye Caulker
+* We visited Belize for a couple of hours after returning on the ferry from Caye Caulker.

 #3.
 Community Baboon Sanctuary

 Take a guided nature walk at the Community Baboon Sanctuary & hear the call of the black howler monkey – or the baboon as locals call them.

 Naturally there are no baboons in Belize but howler monkeys are native to the forests of Central & South America.
 This is getting too confusing… lets move on!

 The Community Baboon Santuary is a community-run, conservation organization set-up to protect the black howler monkey.
 It’s a unique conservation organization involving 14 landowners from the surrounding villages.